musaddique333/Gatherly/README.md

-Here's a detailed README template for your Gatherly project, including all the necessary instructions on setting up the environment, loading environment variables, and running the services with `docker-compose`:

----

 # Gatherly - Event Management and Video Conferencing

 Gatherly is a microservices-based platform that allows users to create, manage, and participate in events, both online and offline.
 The platform includes features such as real-time video conferencing, event reminders, chat capabilities, and event management services.
 This README will guide you on setting up and running the application.